Arthur199212/piskel-clone/README.md

 Here is a clone of a real project piskelapp.com.
 To make this piskel-clone app I spent about 2 weeks.
 The project consists of a welcom page and drawing app.
 Using this app you can make drawings and download them as an animated image (GIF, JPEG).

+Limitations: not responsive, good only for screens 1366x768px.

 ### Welcome Page
 ![image](https://raw.githubusercontent.com/Arthur199212/screenshots/master/lp-piskel-clone.PNG)